Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 This financial hardship program provides temporary relief – but for a price.

-As federal assistance runs out for the millions of Americans who got laid off, you might be thinking of ways to cut back.
+As federal assistance continues facing delays and setbacks for the millions of Americans who got laid off, you might be thinking of ways to cut back.
 Putting loans into forbearance can help you avoid default by pausing repayments.

 But your monthly bill will be higher when repayments resume in most cases.
 And it might not be available on all loans, since many lenders are opting to offer deferment instead.